norman-ml/norman_sdk_python/README.md

 > Store your API key securely.
 API keys **cannot be regenerated** - if you lose your key, you will lose access to all your data in result across norman clients.

 ## 3. Run your first model
 With the Norman SDK, running a model is straightforward.
-You select a model from our [Models Library](https://norman-ai.com/library), check the required inputs and their format, and invoke the model using a simple API call.
+You select a model from our [Model Library](https://norman-ai.com/library), check the required inputs and their format, and invoke the model using a simple API call.

 Norman makes a distinction between deploying a model and invoking it.
 We call their configuration classes, respectively, the Model config and the Invocation config.